Andee: 2013–present

-In March 2021, Andee and the cast of Star Académie, reunited for a 10 year anniversary.
+In March 2021, Andee and the cast of Star Académie, reunited for a 10-year anniversary.

 Whether she is on stage or in the studio, Andee's goal is always to connect with listeners as intimately as she can.
 Plus One, is the second of two EPs that will make up Andee's full album under Coalition Music Records.
 One, Plus One Equal Us, released on March 26, 2021, comprising both EP's: One and Plus One.

+In February 2024, she launched a new single with the Frères Grand entitled "Quel Dégât".